Mandarin vs Cantonese | Is Cantonese a language or a dialect?

 Conversely, whereas 本 is also the counter used for books in Mandarin, you can _not_ express possession with it.
 Instead, you have to use the possessive particle _de_.

-Then, in Cantonese, the indirect object goes before the direct object, whereas in Mandarin the direct object comes before the indirect object.
+Then, in Cantonese, the {indirect object} goes directly after the \<direct object>, whereas in Mandarin the {indirect object} comes before the \<direct object> by default.
 (Nevermind the fancy grammar words; this will make sense when you see the examples.)

 As a final example, the passive voice works differently in Mandarin and Cantonese.
 First, let's look at a couple English sentences to explain some terminology: